 8.6.4 TCP application data transfer

-8.6.4.1 MG externally
+8.6.4.1 MG external

 The TCP bearer connection is ready for application data transfer when remote and local TCP endpoints are both transitioned to TCP connection state “ESTAB”.

 The StreamMode property of the LocalControl Descriptor affects the application data flow rather than the TCP control information used to establish or close the TCP connection.
 The requested MG behaviour is defined by Table 19: